davefes/ESP32-CAM-Micropython/README.md

-Found a camera.init() that waits for completion. https://github.com/shariltumin/esp32-cam-micropython-2022/blob/main/webcam.py This might remove the necessity for a long wait period after changing the camera settings
+Found a camera.init() that waits for completion. https://github.com/shariltumin/esp32-cam-micropython-2022/blob/main/webcam.py This might remove the necessity for a long wait period after changing the camera settings ... still needs the 5 seconds.

-You can probably ignore the poweron_reset circuitry in ESP32_CAM_IR.pdf
+I am not convinced that a machine.reset() is adequate to properly init the camera when lightsleep() is involved.